BryantTrinh/Horiseon-Clean-Up/README.md

 Please run the index.html file in order to view the website.
 ## Usage

-Click on the following header options:
+Click on the following header options in the top right corner of the page:
 1. Search Engine Optimization
 2. Online Reputation Management
 3. Social Media Marketing